Managing worker nodes

 Adding node labels#

-- You can also mix different machine types for the worker nodes with new machine pools.
-You cannot change the node type of a machine pool once created, but we can create a new machine pool with the larger nodes by adding the
+- You can also mix different worker node machine types in the same cluster by using new machine pools.
+You cannot change the node type of a machine pool once created, but we can create a new machine pool with different nodes by adding the

-If we take the use case above but instead wanted to have a different node type when creating it, we would have ran
+If we take the use case above (database nodes) but instead wanted to have a different node type when creating it, we would have ran

 rosa create machinepool --cluster=<cluster-name> --name=<mp-name> --replicas=<number-nodes> --labels=’<key=pair>’ --instance-type=<type>